wiktorwiktor12/ConsoleLogonHook/README.md

 ## How to contribute to the project
 The following steps explain how you can contribute to the project
 1. Fork this repository.
-2. Pull using git commandline or any git ui manager such as GitHub Desktop.
+2. Pull using git commandline, or any Git UI manager (such as Github Desktop, etc.)
 3. Enjoy.

 ## Installation